Bad business is bad because....

 2. Bad business saps your energy.
-Squeaky wheels get your grease, and that is the essence of bad business.
-Squeaking clients, making a noise you can’t escape and have to attend to.
+Squeaky wheels get your grease, which is the essence of bad business.
+Squeaking clients making a noise you can’t escape and have to attend to.
 So you grease it, and talk to it, and e-mail and meet with it.
 You travel to court for it and with it.
 Still, it squeaks.
 You grease it enough, it starts to quiet down and move along.
 Eventually, you and the squeak get to your destination, the case ends, and then you realize the third reason bad business is so bad.

 4. Bad business produces bad karma.
 When you are a solo lawyer, your clients and their cases are your life (We'd all like to deny this, but it's true).
 When you have cases, you always have a certain “mix”.
 I realized this one day while talking to another solo.
 We were having a “can you top this” of problems, commiserating in our misery, when he asked, “Why are you so down today"?
 Without hesitating I answered “Bad mix right now”.
 He knew just what I meant and said, “Yeah, that’s a bad thing”.
-Since then, we start our calls with “How’s the mix today?”
+Since then, we start our discussions with “How’s the mix today?”

 5. A bad mix, that you don't fix, makes you hate your practice.
 And if your practice is YOU, well, consider where that leads.